MicrosoftDocs/win32/desktop-src/SecProv/iskeyprotectoravailable-win32-encryptablevolume.md

-﻿---
+---
-Description: 'Indicates whether protectors are available for the volume.' ms.assetid: '92a959ea-27ec-4d38-a955-846bfd7b3a60'
+Description: Indicates whether protectors are available for the volume. ms.assetid: 92a959ea-27ec-4d38-a955-846bfd7b3a60
-title: 'IsKeyProtectorAvailable method of the Win32\_EncryptableVolume class'
+title: IsKeyProtectorAvailable method of the Win32\_EncryptableVolume class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IsKeyProtectorAvailable method of the Win32\_EncryptableVolume class